mikependon/RepoDB.NET/pages/classes/basedbsetting.md

 #### Use-Cases

-To simplify your implementation, always use this class over [IDbSetting](/interface/idbsetting) when overriding the default database settings.
+To simplify your implementation, always use this class over the [IDbSetting](/interface/idbsetting) interface when overriding the default database settings.

 #### How to Implement?